316sayak/316sayak.github.io/generic.md

 My work is primarily focused on probing the gaseous halo around galaxies by the means of absorption spectroscopy of the background quasars.
 The galaxies are primarily part of our own <b>MUSEQuBES</b> galaxy survey (<b>MUSE</b> <b>Q</b>uasar-field <b>B</b>lind <b>E</b>mitter <b>S</b>urvey) around 16 quasar sightlines with the highest S/N COS spectra available in the Hubble Legacy Archive.

+Some of the publications resulted from my work can be found below-

 <body>